-Best Irish pubs Boston has to offer
+Best Irish pubs Boston

 One of the better Irish pubs in a city that has no shortage of them, Matt Murphy’s is well worth a journey into the Brookline outlands.
 The Guinness poured here is sublime, but what makes it such a hit among locals is its grub.
 The fish and chips (served wrapped in newspaper, natch) is deservedly famous and the shepherd’s pie superb.
 The kitchen even makes its own ketchup.
 If it’s not as youth-oriented as some of the city’s Irish bars, Murphy’s still gets its customers moving once the music starts—if they’re capable of moving after dinner, that is.

 A Davis Square mainstay, the Burren is one of the most popular (and largest) Irish pubs on the north side of the river.
-During the afternoon, the front room—with its wood-slatted floors and a gentle light pouring through the windows—is full of folks tucking into bowls of beef stew, sipping pints of Guinness (or any number of local brews), and listening to informal Irish seisiúns.
-At night, the Burren is packed, largely with students from nearby Tufts University, who crowd the large back room to hear live (and loud) roots rock.
+During the afternoon, the front room—with its wood-slatted floors and a gentle light pouring through the windows—is full of folks tucking into bowls of beef stew, sipping pints of Guinness (or any number of local brews) and listening to informal Irish seisiúns.
+At night, the Burren is packed, largely with students from nearby Tufts University who crowd the large back room to hear live (and loud) roots rock.

 Named after Lough Corrib, a massive lake in West Ireland, the Brighton mainstay—open since 1969—attracts plenty of homesick Galway expats as well as students and longtime locals looking for a friendly, unassuming spot to enjoy a warm Guinness, a massive serving of bangers and mash, and a little live music.